Queen's Wharf, Brisbane

-Queen's Wharf is a multipurpose residential and entertainment precinct that is partially complete and partially under construction on either side of William Street in the central business district of Brisbane, Australia.
-The megaproject is one of Australia's biggest mixed-use precincts.
+Queen's Wharf is a multipurpose residential and entertainment precinct that is partially complete and partially under construction on either side of William Street in the central business district of Brisbane, Queensland.
+The megaproject is one of Australia's largest mixed-use precincts.

 In July 2015, the Queensland Government announced the Destination Brisbane Consortium of Star Entertainment Group, Chow Tai Fook Enterprises and Far East Consortium, as the successful tenderer for the redevelopment.
 The mixed-use development will feature 2,000 apartments, 1,100 hotel rooms and a casino.
 The project also includes a 1,500 seat-ballroom and a Sky Deck observation platform with 360 degree views.
 The Sky Deck will be open to the public 24/7.
 There will be around 50 new cafés, bars and restaurants in the resort.
 An oblong sculpture by artist Lindy Lee is located at the George Street entrance.

 The redevelopment includes the construction of four high-rise buildings and the Neville Bonner Bridge connecting the precinct to South Bank, as well as the repurposing of existing heritage-listed structures within the site.
 Work commenced in March 2018 with a preliminary 2022 completion date that was updated to 2023, and again delayed to April 2024.
 Treasury Casino closed on 25 August 2024.
 A staged opening began on 29 August 2024.
 Bad weather and the COVID-19 pandemic were blamed for the delay.

 The project's location was criticised for its proximity to the historical heart of the city and government seat of power.